jondwillis/jondwillis/README.md

 ### 🔥 Excited About:

-- Swift, SwiftUI, TypeScript, Rust
 - AI is really having a moment 🤖💡
+- Building apps and services on top of novel LLMs
+- NextJS, SwiftUI, TypeScript, Rust

 ### 💼 Availability: